 Luckily, flooded basements can be avoided with the installation of a sump pump and ejector pump.
-And at Lighten Up Electric and Plumbing, our basement protection experts are here to help.
+And at Lighten Up Plumbing, Heating, Cooling, and Electric, our basement protection experts are here to help.

 Both of these options work well in preventing floods – we will help you decide on the best option for your home.
 We will also recommend that you have a backup pump installed to prevent a flood in the event of power failure.